 Formal Education Requirements.
-Possess an advanced/graduate degree (e.g., master's, doctoral) in an applied clinical practice field such as psychiatry, psychology, counseling, or social work from an accredited university or college and program of study, preferably with an emphasis on the application of forensic clinical practice and for which a bachelor's degree was a pre-requisite.
+Possess an advanced/graduate degree (e.g., master's, doctoral) in an applied clinical practice field such as psychiatry, psychology, counseling, or social work from an accredited university or college and

 - B. Professional Licensure Requirements. - Possess a valid license to practice as a psychiatrist, psychologist, social worker, professional counselor, or marriage and family therapist with such license issued by the appropriate/respective regulatory body for the discipline or profession; - b.
-Maintain such licensure for the duration of the certification period authorized by the SOMB; and - c.
-Remain in good standing with the licensing body for the regulated profession, and not currently be under formal sanction or suspension of practice for ethical or other disciplinary matters. - C. Clinical Experience and Specialized Training Requirements. - a.
+Maintain such licensure for the duration of the certification period authorized by the SOMB; and - Remain in good standing with the licensing body for the regulated profession, and not currently be under formal sanction or suspension of practice for ethical or other disciplinary matters. - C. Clinical Experience and Specialized Training Requirements. - a.
 Engaged in a combination of direct face-to-face clinical practice with adult sex offenders and received specialized training for a minimum of 1500 hours. - Clinical practice is defined as face-to-face when possible, sex offender assessment, individual and/or group treatment, case treatment staffing/planning and crisis management. - Of the 1500 hours requirement, a minimum of 500 combined clinical practice and specialized training hours shall have been accumulated within the 3 years immediately preceding the initial application for SOMB certification as a Senior/Approved Sex Offender Treatment Provider; - iii.
 Of the 1500 hours requirement, a minimum of 500 hours shall be specific to providing specialized sex offender treatment; and - iv.
 Of the 1500 hours requirement, a minimum of 60 hours or a maximum of 375 hours may be attributed to specialized training. - No more than 16 hours of training specific to the treatment of victims of sexual abuse can be used to count toward the minimum number of specialized training hours.

 - b.
-Specialized training may be in a combination of areas such as: - i.
-Contemporary research regarding the etiology of sexually abusive behavior; - Research-identified risk factors for the development and continuation of sexually abusive/offending behavior for adults; - iii.
+Specialized training may be in a combination of areas such as: - Contemporary research regarding the etiology of sexually abusive behavior; - Research-identified risk factors for the development and continuation of sexually abusive/offending behavior for adults; - iii.
 Contemporary research and practice in the areas of assessment, treatment, and management of adult sex offenders; - Research-supported, sex offender-specific risk assessment tools for adults; - v.
 Physiological assessment of deviant sexual arousal and/or interests; and - vi.
 A person seeing dual certification applicable to adult and juvenile populations may have a combination of adult and juvenile-centered training.
 However, at least 20 training hours applicable to adult sex offenders is required within the 60 training hours minimum. - c.
 A person seeking certification as a Senior/Approved Sex Offender Treatment Provider who is unable to meet the required clinical experience and/or specialized training requirements within the designated 3-year time-frame may apply for conditional waiver consideration, as outlined in this section.